 There aren’t many iPad Mini 5 design rumors, but there’s a good chance that it will have a lot in common with the iPad Mini 4, which basically means you can expect a slim metal shell.

 Apple may aim to make it even slimmer and lighter than the 6.1mm thick and 299g iPad Mini 4 though, based on past form.
-There’s been some suggestion that Apple could even slim it down to just 5mm thick – though the source of this rumor is unclear, so we’d take it with a huge helping of salt.
+There’s been some suggestion that Apple could even slim it down to just 5mm thick – though the source of this rumor is unclear, and the rumor itself is old, so we’d take it with a huge helping of salt.

 iPad Mini 5 screen

 One thing we can be fairly confident of is that the iPad Mini 5 will have a 7.9-inch screen.
-Apple’s stuck with that resolution on all its mini slates and there’s no room for it to change much without encroaching on either the 5.5-inch iPhone 7 Plus or the 9.7-inch iPad Pro 9.7.
+Apple’s stuck with that size on all its mini slates and there’s no room for it to change much without encroaching on either the 6.5-inch iPhone XS Max or the 9.7-inch new iPad (2018).

 Some things might change though, with True Tone for example being a likely addition.
-This automatically adjusts the color temperature of the screen depending on the ambient light and it’s a feature we’ve already seen on the iPad Pro 9.7.
+This automatically adjusts the color temperature of the screen depending on the ambient light and it’s a feature we’ve seen on other Apple devices.

 iPad Mini 5 camera and battery